miielab/replication_qje_whatweteach/README.md

 # Replication Package
-This repo is where you can find code and data to replicate the main figures and tables in the paper "What We Teach About Race and Gender: Representation in Images and Text of Children’s Books" which is published in the quarterly journal of economics.
+This repo is where you can find code and data to replicate the main figures and tables in the paper "What We Teach About Race and Gender: Representation in Images and Text of Children’s Books" which is published in the Quarterly Journal of Economics.

 ## Requirements
 You will need to download both R and RStudio to run these scripts.
 We use R version 4.3.0 (2023-04-21) and RStudio version 2023.03.0+386.